Nearly Monochromatic Primordial Black Holes as total Dark Matter from Bubble Collapse: PBHs formed by collapsing bubbles

 \section{PBHs formed by collapsing bubbles}

-In this section, we briefly review the scenario where PBHs form from the collapse of bubbles and initialize the motivation of the corresponding inflationary model.
+In this section, we briefly review the scenario where PBHs form from the collapse of bubbles and initialize the motivation of the corresponding two-field model.
 We consider an FLRW metric outside the bubble

 where the Hubble parameter $H_{\rm inf}$ is nearly a constant and the scale factor $a\propto\exp(H_{\rm inf}t)$ during the inflationary epoch $t_i<t<t_f$.
 After a bubble is nucleated at time $t_{\rm n}$, the world line of the bubble wall can be approximately described by a null curve so that its physical size at time $t>t_{\rm n}$ during inflation is estimated by